 26%

-of voters under 35, trust Republicans to handle gun laws.
+of voters under 35 trust Republicans to handle gun laws

-young voters believe our leaders in Congress need to be more bold when it comes to addressing the gun crisis.
+believe leaders need to be more bold in addressing the gun crisis

 The More Bold Lawmakers Are Addressing Gun Violence, the Greater the Reward